 Staff news and information

-A period of industrial action has been planned by the Unite union for its members covered by the National Agreement for the Engineering Construction Industry and the Construction Industry Joint Council agreements.
+This industrial action has been planned by the Unite union for its members covered by the National Agreement for the Engineering Construction Industry (NAECI) and the Construction Industry Joint Council agreements.

 Strike details:

-4. The action affects the Sellafield site only - there are no pickets at any off-site offices in either Cumbria or Risley.
+• The action affects the Sellafield site only – not off-site offices in Cumbria or Risley.

-7. Pedestrian turnstiles will remain operational at all gates (access code needed).
+• Pedestrian turnstiles will remain operational at all site gates (access code needed).

-9. Road safety: drivers, pedestrians, cyclists and motorcyclists all need to be extra vigilant and careful as ‘normal’ traffic flows could change.
-Wearing hi-viz is more important than ever.
+• Road safety: Drivers, pedestrians, cyclists and motorcyclists all need to be extra vigilant and careful as ‘normal’ traffic flows could change.
+Wearing hi-vis is more important than ever.
 Drivers have the right to proceed safely past pickets without engaging with them.

-10. Normal site access arrangements will apply – you will require a valid SOVA to access site and a valid YOVA to access Yottenfews car park before 9am, as per current arrangements.
+• Normal Sellafield site access arrangements will apply – you will require a valid SOVA to access the Sellafield site.

 Expectations on attendance:

-3. If using an off-site office as an alternative location to site, please use the facilities which are identified ‘hubs’ for the area of the business you support.
+• If you use an off-site office as an alternative location to site, please use the ‘hubs’ for the area of the business you support.

-4. Anyone working from home on strike days, must be contactable by line management and make themselves available to return to their normal work location, if required.
+• If you work from home on strike days, you line manager must be able to contact you.
+You must also make yourself available to return to their normal work location, if required.

 General guidance:

-1. As always, the safety and security of the site, our workforce, and the local community remain our priority throughout the action.
+• As always, the safety and security of the Sellafield site, our workforce, and the local community remain our priority throughout the action.

 How Sellafield can support your welfare